How we work

 We work with you to find activities you would like to take part in at home, at school or out in the community.

-We make sure you have the support, equipment and environment you require to live as safely and as independently as possible.
+We make sure you have the support, equipment and environment you need to live as safely and as independently as possible.

 We know every person has different needs and makes different choices.
 We work with you to find out what you want and how we may be able to help you achieve this.

 We use tried and tested ways to guide us in everything we do.
-Our employees keep their knowledge and skills up to date in order to provide the best possible therapy.
+Our employees keep their knowledge and skills up to date to provide the best possible therapy.

 All the people in your life, including your family, carers, educators and other health professionals, are part of the team.
 By working together we can help you achieve your goals.

 Learning happens in different ways and in different places.
 The tasks and activities you do every day can be opportunities for learning.
 We work with you to use these opportunities to develop the skills that are important to you.